hnatowbk/hnatowbk/README.md

 **Hello!!** My name is Bradley Hnatow and I am a junior Computer Science Major at The University of Scranton.

-I am currently working on Near By Alerts for Knucklehead Code and Design!
-Download Near By Alerts Today!!
+I am currently working on Hire Seas for Knucklehead Code and Design and intelligentBets personally.

 **